-- (1) Subject to sub-paragraph (2), a relevant person must not set up or maintain an anonymous account or an account in a name that it knows, or has reasonable cause to suspect, to be fictitious for any new or existing customer. - (2) Sub-paragraph (1) does not apply for an account already maintained where the account is included in the list kept by the Insurance and Pensions Authority specifically for this purpose.
+- (1) Subject to sub-paragraph (2), a relevant person must not set up or maintain an anonymous account or an account in a name that it knows, or has reasonable cause to suspect, to be fictitious for any new or existing customer. - (2) Sub-paragraph (1) does not apply for an account already maintained where the account is included in the list kept by the Insurance and Pensions Authority the Isle of Man Financial Services Authority23 specifically for this purpose.